Paris Night Bike Tour: Fantastic for Exploring the City of Lights

 Pinterest Pin of Eiffel Tower

 Disclosure: I was hosted on this tour by Fat Tire Tours Paris.
-But all photos and opinions here are mine.
-If I was not thoroughly impressed with the tour, I would not have dedicated this article to it.
+But all photos and opinions discussed here are mine.
+If I was not thoroughly impressed with the tour, I would not have dedicated an entire article to it.

 Author